 Factors affecting lead time

-Reducing lead times is a way for manufacturers to improve productivity, increase the output of finished goods and to streamline operations.
+Reducing lead times is a way to improve manufacturing productivity, increase the output of finished goods and to streamline operations.
 Manufacturers need to understand the factors affecting lead time in order to their optimise processes.
 Here are five common factors affecting lead times:

 Stockouts are disastrous for manufacturers because it is impossible to produce goods if you don’t have the necessary parts and inventory stock to complete production.
 This not only leads to longer lead times and dissatisfied customers, but it causes bottlenecks and lost time that costs the business money.
 At worst, it can lead to lost sales and lost customers if they choose to go elsewhere for their inventory stock.